 Legacy vulnerability management also returns mountains of vulnerability data with no real insight into which ones you should fix first.
 Risk-based vulnerability management eliminates that guesswork.

 Because of the complexity of your attack surface, legacy vulnerability management can’t give you complete insight into all of the devices that traverse your network and all of the risks that come with them.
 That’s because your modern attack surface is no longer just traditional IT assets.
-Today’s attack surface includes web apps, cloud infrastructure, mobile devices, containers, internet of things (IoT devices), industrial internet of things (IIoT) devices, and operational technologies (OT) that converge and connect with your IT infrastructure.
+Today’s attack surface includes web apps, cloud infrastructure, mobile devices, containers, internet of things (IoT devices), industrial internet of things (IIoT) devices, operational technologies (OT) that converge and connect with your IT infrastructure, and more.

-Legacy vulnerability management leaves you with blind spots that risk-based vulnerability management can better shine a light on so you can see where you may have weaknesses in your existing security programs.
+Legacy vulnerability management leaves you with blind spots that risk-based vulnerability management can better shine a light on to address where you have weaknesses in your existing security programs.

 With a risk-based approach to vulnerability management, your team can focus on vulnerabilities and assets that matter most and address your organization’s true business risk instead of wasting valuable time on vulnerabilities attackers may not likely exploit.

-Here are some other ways RBVM and legacy VM are different:
+Here are some other ways risk-based vulnerability management and legacy vulnerability management are different:

 Gerenciamento de vulnerabilidades legado